brytonh/brytonh.github.io/_posts/2020-01-10-First-Blog-Post.md

 ## What did I use to study?

 1. Juniper JNCIE-SP Self-Study Bundle
-	* The most valuable source of all, jam-packed with examples, readings, and scenarios specific to the JNCIE-SP
+	* The most valuable source of all, jam-packed with examples, readings, and scenarios specific to the JNCIE-SP blueprint
 2. MPLS in the SDN Era (Book)
 	* I can't say enough about this book, and thank you to Chris @ [networkfuntimes](networkfuntimes.com) for originally mentioning it in one of his blog posts.
 It was and still is an amazing source of knowledge for IP/MPLS networks.
 3. Day One: Deploying Basic QoS (Juniper Day-One Book)